AntonioDA2004/real-estate-searcher/README.md

 ✅ A form to collect user input and process submissions.
 ✅ Clean, modular Angular code with best practices.

+## 🚀 Future Features

+✅ When submitting the form, the user receives feedback.
+✅ Online demo.

 ## ⚙️ Prerequisites

 Before running the project, ensure you have the following installed: